Planning a perfect San Francisco Vacation? Read our 15+ top San Francisco tips to know before you go AND 14 Do’s and Don’ts (from a SF local!)

 The Best Time To Visit San Franciso

-Views of San Francisco from Coit Tower San Francisco’s climate is (mostly) mild all year round – but the best time to go is during the fall season from September to November and spring season from March to May.
+San Francisco’s climate is (mostly) mild all year round – but the best time to go is during the fall season from September to November and spring season from March to May.
 These seasons are the best time for your visit because of the perfect climate and the foot traffic brought about by the “tourist season” is not yet at its peak.

 Tourists tend to surge in number during summer.
 If you’re hoping to visit the city with fewer crowds to compete for the place with, the best time to go is during fall.
 A trip to the beach and a walk across the Golden Gate Bridge would be perfect during this season as clear skies will welcome you.
-To complete your stay, you can also attend exciting events like the San Francisco Fringe Festival, Treasure Island Music Festival, Castro Street Fair, and Hardly Strictly Bluegrass
+To complete your stay, you can also attend exciting events like the San Francisco Fringe Festival, Treasure Island Music Festival, Castro Street Fair, and Hardly Strictly Bluegrass.

 The mild climate and the low chances of rain will allow you to walk through the magnificent structures the city boasts.
 Complete your stay by attending the famous festivals and events held during the season like Bay to Breakers, Carnaval San Francisco, St. Patrick’s Day Parade and Festival, International Beer Festival, and San Francisco International Film Festival.